Rusty Collins

-Russell "Rusty" Collins, formerly known as Firefist, is a fictional superhero appearing in American comic books published by Marvel Comics.
+Russell "Rusty" Collins, formerly known as Firefist, is a superhero appearing in American comic books published by Marvel Comics.

-Firefist was portrayed in the 2018 film Deadpool 2, by Julian Dennison.
+Firefist was portrayed in the 2018 film Deadpool 2 by Julian Dennison and Sala Baker.

 Publication history

-Created by Bob Layton and Jackson Guice, Rusty Collins first appeared in X-Factor #1 (Feb.
-1986).
+Created by Bob Layton and Jackson Guice, Rusty Collins first appeared in X-Factor #1 (February 1986).

 Fictional character biography

 Rusty Collins was born in Tulsa, Oklahoma.
 Raised by his uncle, Rusty joins the US Navy at sixteen years of age.
 His mutant power, generation of fire, manifests itself violently, burning a woman.
 Rusty is arrested, but when a prison guard playfully threatens him with deadly harm, he bursts into flames again and escapes.

 X-Factor is alerted and comes to Rusty's aid, helping him to control his powers.
 He comes to live with X-Factor, who are slowly gathering a small team of mutant wards.
 Rusty forms a relationship with Skids, a former Morlock.

 For a time, they all live upon Ship, a sentient being in the form of a long, rectangular spacecraft that towered over all other Manhattan skyscrapers.
 Rusty and the X-Terminators help X-Factor when an old booby-trap activates, threatening Ship's brain with a gigantic bomb.
 Ultimately, the bomb explodes harmlessly far above Manhattan.